gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/configuring-wp-gatsby.md

 Navigate to your GatsbyJS WordPress settings by visiting this path in your WP instance `/wp-admin/options-general.php?page=gatsbyjs` or by hovering on "Settings" in the WordPress admin menu and clicking on "GatsbyJS".

 You will see 5 fields related to Gatsby Preview.
-"Enable Gatsby Preview?", "Use Gatsby Preview Loader?", "Preview Loader URL", "Preview Webhook", and "Preview JWT secret".
+"Enable Gatsby Preview?", "Use Gatsby Content Sync?", "Content Sync URL", "Preview Webhook", and "Preview JWT secret".

 If you don't see this settings page, or you don't see these 4 fields, make sure the latest version of [WPGatsby](https://github.com/gatsbyjs/wp-gatsby) is installed in your WordPress instance.